cambridge-collection/casebooks-terraform/README.md

-# Darwin Configuration
+# Casebooks Configuration

-This is the Terraform configuration for the Darwin Platforms.
+This is the Terraform configuration for the Casebooks Platforms.
 Initially this will only cover the setting up the data loading process.

 ## Prerequisites